 Anise is a safe treat for dogs, but it should be offered in moderation.
 The rule of thumb is to add around 3–5 dry anise seeds to a pound of dog food.

-Grinding the seeds into powder and sprinkle small amounts on the treats.
+Grind the seeds into powder and sprinkle small amounts on the treats.
 Ingesting large quantities of the spice should be avoided as it can cause digestive problems and nervous system depression in dogs.

 Do not place anise on dog toys.
 Your pooch may tear the toy and ingest the inedible materials inside.

 When it comes to anise essential oil, there is an ongoing debate about whether it is safe to use on canines or not.
-Beware, as numerous essential oils are highly potent to pooches.
+Beware, as numerous essential oils are highly potent to dogs.
 For your dog’s safety, it is best to avoid using anise essential oil.